alx9r/StructuredResource/Docs/guidelines.md

 Invoke `Get-DscResource` for each of the related public resources and confirm that the module name is the parent module.

-### [ ] L.3: The Set and Test methods of the public resource class simply invoke the public function
+### [ ] L.3: The Set and Test methods of the public resource class simply invoke the corresponding public function

 **Reason**